 The Tennessee Department of Children's Services (DCS) Title IV-E Tuition Assistance Program provides full-time social work undergraduate students with tuition and financial assistance for up to four semesters.
 Students who have been through this program are paid a higher starting salary at DCS.
 In return, participants must work for DCS for 18 to 24 months (depending upon the amount of funding they receive) as a front line case manager when they graduate.

 The Title Iv-E Bachelor of Social Work (BSW) Tuition Assistance Program provides financial support for selected social work majors who commit to working with children and families immediately after graduation.
 According to the Child Welfare League of America (2003) a social work-educated workforce is directly linked to better outcome for children and families and lowers staff turnover in child welfare settings.
 The Tennessee Department of Children's Services (DCS) administers this program to better meet the challenges of child welfare by professionalizing its workforce with front line staff trained in social work.

 If you are a social work major interested in a career in child welfare with DCS, then apply through the website below.
-Please carefully read all the information provided on the website.

 Also, please meet with your advisor and let them know you are an applicant for this program so you may be directed on how to meet all the academic requirements.